Using the latest available data; All statistics correct as of 15/05/2021.

 Average Marriage Length in Australia

-The data also shows that couples who have been married for nine years or less are the most likely to separate or divorce.
-The official figures from 2017 show that 56% of separations and 43% of divorces were from couples in this category.
+The data also shows that couples who have been married for between 5 and 9 years are the most likely to separate or divorce.
+The official figures from 2019 show that 26.4% of divorces were from couples in this category.

 Divorce Rates for Second Marriages in Australia